 - Equal weight will be given to all of the Selection Criteria

-- This Award will be given every odd year.
+- This Medal will be awarded every odd year.

 - See the main Awards page for other eligibility requirements.